Add functionality to efficiently perform operations over the BLS12-381 curve, including those for BLS signature verification.

 Encoding of scalars for multiplication operation:

 A scalar for the multiplication operation is encoded as 32 bytes by performing BigEndian encoding of the corresponding (unsigned) integer.
-The corresponding integer is not required to be less than or equal than main subgroup order q.
+The corresponding integer is not required to be less than or equal to main subgroup order q.

 Behavior on empty inputs:

-Certain operations have variable length input, such as multiexponentiations (takes a list of pairs (point, scalar)), or pairing (takes a list of (G1, G2) points).
+Certain operations have variable length input, such as MSMs (takes a list of pairs (point, scalar)), or pairing (takes a list of (G1, G2) points).
 While their behavior is well-defined (from an arithmetic perspective) on empty inputs, this EIP discourages such use cases and variable input length operations must return an error if the input is empty.

 ABI for operations